 Dr. Diwan has published extensively in prestigious peer-reviewed medical journals and medical books on a variety of pain management topics.
 He is on the Editorial Board for the Pain Physician – an official journal of the American Society of Pain Physicians (ASIPP) since 2008, and Pain Practice – official journal of World Institute of Pain (WIP) since 2009.
 He was invited Guest Editor for Journal of Techniques in Regional Anesthesia and Pain Management 2009.
 Dr. Diwan is the Examiner for the Certification Board for American Board of Interventional Pain Physicians (ABIPP) and Fellow of Interventional Pain Practice (FIPP) offered by the World Institute of Pain.
 Dr. Diwan is Co-Editor for Intrathecal Drug Delivery for Pain and Spasticity, Vol 2, Timothy Deer, Series Editor, Elsevier-Saunders 2012, and Co-Editor for Diwan-Staats’s Atlas of Pain Medicine Procedures, McGraw Hill Education 2015, and Advanced Procedures for Pain Management, A step-by-step Atlas, Springer US, 2018.

 In addition to his busy pain management practice in New York City, Dr. Diwan lectures extensively and interacts regularly with experts in the field of pain medicine nationally and internationally.
 He has been guest speaker for many noteworthy organizations including the American Society of Interventional Pain Physicians (ASIPP), and State Societies Pain Meetings, the World Institute of Pain, NANS, INS, and numerous International pain specialty societies and congresses nationally and internationally.
-Currently he is Executive Director of NYSIPP and Course Chairman of the Annual NYSIPP/NJSIPP Pain Medicine Symposium, and President of ASIPP.
+He was President of ASIPP in 2019.
+Currently he is Executive Director of NYSIPP and Chairman of the Annual NYNJ-PC, serving as a Board Member at WIP, Chairman of the Latin American Pain Society and Founder and Co-Chairman of the World Institute of Regenerative Medicine.

 Kristen is a native Long Islander.
 She attended Adelphi University for her undergraduate, where she received a BS in Nursing in 2007.
 After graduating, she worked in the Surgical Intensive Care Unit at Stony Brook Medicine for eight years. she completed her MS in Nursing in 2015 at SBU, with a certification in Adult Gerontology.
 Kristen continued to work as a Nurse Practitioner in the trauma division at Stony Brook for the next three years.
 She joined the Pain Institute of Long Island in 2018.
 Here, she is treating patients with various conditions, providing the most cutting-edge and minimally invasive therapies.
 Kristen has a passion for providing competent and compassionate care to her patients.
 She enjoys the challenge of pain medicine, the innovation in treatment and procedures, as well as the interactions and relationships she develops with her patients.
 Additionally, she enjoys educating fellow Nurse Practitioners and Physician Assistants about some of the most cutting-edge pain management therapies.